 St Catharine’s College now offers Kellaway Instrumental Scholarships, to complement the established Choral and Organ Scholarship schemes.
 Kellaway Instrumental Scholarships will be awarded to outstanding players who are able to contribute regularly to the musical life of the College, as soloists, and in chamber and orchestral music where appropriate.
 Kellaway Awards are open to players of all instruments, and we encourage specialists on folk and ethnic instruments to apply, as well as mainstream classical instrumentalists.

 In particular, Kellaway Scholars will be expected to contribute on occasion to the Kellaway Concert Series and to some Compline services.

 Instrumental Scholars will be given a £100 scholarship and up to £500 contribution towards the cost of tuition.
 Discretionary funds are also available to help with music-related costs – concerts, music purchase and courses.

 Holding a Kellaway Instrumental Scholarship does not preclude participation in the Inter-Collegiate Instrumental Awards Scheme.

 The College Choir includes up to 12 choral scholars at any one time.
-Singers interested in auditioning for a Choral Scholarship may apply directly to the College (by contacting Dr Edward Wickham, using the details in the right sidebar) or via the Inter-Collegiate Choral Award Scheme.
+Singers interested in auditioning for a Choral Scholarship may apply directly to the College (by contacting Dr Edward Wickham, using the details at the bottom of this page) or via the Inter-Collegiate Choral Award Scheme.
 You will also find on the link above information about Vocal Assessment days, to be held in September.

 Please note that prospective Choral Scholars need not apply through the Inter-Collegiate scheme, and may apply at any time after receiving an offer from the College.